The 5 Biggest Health Insurance Mistakes

 When you get health care without insurance, you will be charged retail prices by the providers of health care.
 People in the U.S. tend to forget that health care is private business and providers set their own retail charges.
 However, if you buy health insurance, you benefit from the steep discounts off retail that health insurance carriers negotiate with providers of health care.

 Even worse, if you are not insured and you have an emergency, your medical bill will be far higher than if you are insured.
 A recent national study examining hospital Emergency Room charges (JAMA Internal Medicine, May 2017) showed that hospitals typically charge uninsured patients four times what they’re willing to accept from Medicare and double what they charge for the same services performed in other parts of the hospital.
-Uninsured patients can get stuck with enormous medical bills they are personally responsible for paying.
+Uninsured patients can get stuck with enormous medical bills under collection they are personally responsible for paying that can also mean financial risk to a small businessowner.

 Emergency room care is extremely expensive and if you are in a serious car or motorcycle accident or injured while hiking, running or snowboarding, you are going to want immediate medical attention.
 Medical bills are the leading cause of personal bankruptcy in the U.S. Don’t let an unexpected injury from your favorite activities cost you your financial security because of large, uncovered hospital and medical bills.